Long Video Understanding with Learnable Retrieval in Video-Language Models: Retrieval-based Video-Language Model

 We encode the question $Q_i$ into a feature vector $\mathbf{q}_i \in \mathbb{R}^{D}$ using the frozen CLIP text encoder $f_{\theta}$ and a learnable MLP block $\psi$ as

 where the MLP block is a two-layer perceptron consisting of two fully connected layers and an ReLU activation function in between.
 This MLP transformation strengthens the correlation between the question representation and the potential corresponding chunk features for chunk selection.
-Achieving this is non-trivial, as we do not have any ground-truth locations of the question relevant chunks for supervision.
+The MLP block is very lightweight with negligible number of parameters (\ieno, 1.8M), while facilitating the question-aware retrieval for long video understanding.

-{To identify the question-related chunks, we measure the affinity between the text feature vector and the chunk representation.} {For simplicity,} we obtain the representation feature of the $j^{th}$ chunk for the matching by aggregating its $N+M$ vision tokens by averaging pooling as $\mathbf{v}_i^j = Avgpool(F_i^j)$. {This is parameter-free, avoiding the need for large memory in optimization.} We store the chunk representation features and chunk tokens in a memory to facilitate retrieval.
+To identify the question-related chunks, we measure the affinity between the question and the chunks.
+We define the similarity score between the question representation $\mathbf{q}_i$ and the $j^{th}$ chunk of video $V_i$ as the average cosine similarity between $\mathbf{q}_i$ and the $N+M$ chunk tokens as